-Students will read the novel Esperanza Rising written by Pam Munoz Ryan to learn more about migrant workers, agricultural economics, the impact of agriculture to rural communities, agricultural history, and how fruits and vegetables have been harvested historically and are harvested currently.
+Students read the novel Esperanza Rising written by Pam Munoz Ryan to examine the lives of migrant workers, agricultural economics, the impact of agriculture to rural communities, agricultural history, and how fruits and vegetables have been harvested historically and are harvested currently.

 - Grape Expectations: Delicious California-Grown Table Grapes

 - 3" x 5" Index Cards

 - Poster Board

 family farm: a farm in which ownership and control of the farm business is held by a family of individuals related by blood, marriage, or adoption

 Did You Know?
 (Ag Facts)

 - The majority (73%) of all farm workers ij the US were not born in the United States.1

 - The overwhelming majority of farm workers in the United States were born in Mexico.1